Medicare Premium Payment Program

 The resource limit is $7,280 for an individual and $10,930 for a couple.
 The home in which the person lives and a car used to get to medical treatment does not count.

-*The income and resource limits for the Qualified Medicare Beneficiary Program (QMB) and the Low-Income Aged/Disabled program described above are the same.
+*The income and resource limits for the Qualified Medicare Beneficiary Program (QMB) and the Low-Income Aged/Disabled program described are the same.
 Medical Assistance provides more comprehensive coverage, including prescriptions.
 MA can also pay for the Medicare premiums, co-pays and deductibles.
 Therefore, people will generally want to apply for Medical Assistance, and not just QMB, as long as their resources are within the MA limit ($4,000/individual).

 How to Apply

 Apply at the local DHS office or for more information on the Medicare Premium Payment Program go to the EOHHS website.